Quintam26/vidjot/README.md

 # vidjot

-Simple app that allows users to sign-up and sign-in into their account.
+A NodeJS and Express app that allows users to register or log-in into their account.

+User authentication completed by verifying user email and password.